 This quick navigation bar, allows you to discover all the regions of Crete. >> Bookmark this page!

 Heraklion is the most vibrant region all over Crete.
-It’s home to the capital of the island, Heraklion as well as of one of the most visited landmarks in Crete, the Knossos Palace.
+It’s home to the capital of the island, also known as Heraklion, as well as of one of the most visited landmarks in Crete, the Knossos Palace.

 Coming across villages such as Zaros and Krasi, or the seaside town of Matala are worth a drive through the mountains and gorges of the region.